 Research the school and district in advance and see what tools they use in the classroom.
 Getting an interview is all about matching your skills with those need by the school where you wish to secure employment.
-Tailoring to meet the needs and requirements of the school could require adjusting your resume and cover letter accomplishments and keywords for each job.
+Tailoring to meet the school’s needs and requirements could require adjusting your resume and cover letter accomplishments and keywords for each job.

 Another Important Teacher Assistant Resume Writing Tip